 First Impressions of NU Hotel Brooklyn

 NU Hotel is smack in the middle of the action on funky, restaurant-packed Smith Street – just steps from the vegan restaurant, Wild Ginger, and another block to the reasonably priced and very good Kyoto Sushi and other fantastic dining and shopping spots.
 The public parking garage next door to the hotel is a most convenient and rare amenity in the car park desert of Brooklyn ($30 per night).

-A small lobby, which serves as a bar by night (Misdemeanor Lounge) and breakfast area in the morning, is a vibrant mélange of plush banquettes, modern paintings (by Natalie Lomeli), a large communal table, and two-person reception desk, where check in is friendly and swift.
+The small lobby serves a three-fold function.
+The space is a vibrant mélange of plush banquettes, modern paintings (by Natalie Lomeli), a large communal table, and two-person reception desk.

 Rooms at NU Hotel

-To get the most artsy stay here, book one of the larger NU Perspective rooms – a series of 14 guestrooms (with more coming) beautified by muralists and painters.
+To get the most artsy stay here, book one of the larger NU Perspective rooms – a series of guest rooms beautified by muralists and painters.

-One of these, the sizable Room 303, features espresso hued hardwood floors, industrial desk with ergonomic rolling chair, large floor to ceiling mirrored sliding closet door, cloudlike king bed – and, covering most walls, artist Steven Weinberg’s black and white renderings of Brooklyn streets.
+One of these, the sizable Room 303, features espresso hued hardwood floors, industrial desk with ergonomic rolling chair, large floor to ceiling mirrored sliding closet door, and cloud like king bed.
+Artist Steven Weinberg’s black and white renderings of Brooklyn streets blanket the walls.

-In addition to Weinberg’s drawings, another wall in the bathroom is a chalkboard, allowing guests to entertain his or her own artistic muse (chalk provided).
-The glass and tile shower in the bath is bright and cheerful, with shampoo, hair moisturizer and bath gel in an easy to use dispenser.
 And that enticing Harry’s Shave Kit above the sink?
-Looks very cool, but just be aware that it’s not complementary: it will cost you $15 to take home.
+Looks very cool, but just be aware that it’s not complementary.
+Tt will cost you $15 to take home.
 Given that this is Brooklyn, where trimmed beards on locals are de rigeur, the Shave Kit is actually a great souvenir.

 Food at NU Hotel Brooklyn